RedisLabs/redislabs-docs/content/rc/databases/create-database/create-essentials-database.md

 - If you already have a Pro subscription and want to add a database to it, see [Create a Pro database in an existing subscription]({{<relref "/rc/databases/create-database/create-pro-database-existing">}}).
     {{< /note >}}

-    Once you select **Essentials**, the rest of the database details will appear.
+    After you select **Essentials**, the rest of the database details will appear.

     {{<image filename="images/rc/create-database-essentials-cloud-vendor.png" alt="The database name, cloud vendor, region, and type settings.">}}{{< /image >}}